mete1111/hello-world/README.md

 # hello-world
 Building Bridges
-I am currently looking for employment with intelligent people that act liek adults
+I am currently looking for employment with intelligent people that act like adults